going-digital/FractalReactor/README.md

-# Exobromine
+# Fractak Reactor by GoingDigital
-Exobromine 256byte TIC-80 demo
+256byte TIC-80 demo, 3rd at Lovebyte 2023 New Talent